blankey1337/AlohaMini/docs/remote_simulation_workflow.md

     *   *Coming Soon: `eval_sim.py` which loads the safetensor and drives the ZMQ robot.*

 3.  **Watch (Local)**:
-    Use the Dashboard to watch the robot perform the task autonomously.
+    Use `software/examples/alohamini/remote_teleop_rerun.py` (without touching keys) to watch the robot perform the task autonomously.

 ## Troubleshooting